connery-io/connery-sdk/README.md

 There are many platforms around that allow you to connect different services together and build automation workflows.
 For example, no-code platforms like Zapier and Make.
-Also, many AI-powered applications are gaining momentum on the market.
+Also, many AI-powered platforms are gaining momentum on the market.
+For example, ChatGPT with its plugins, AI-powered chatbots, and agents.

-All of them must be connected to third-party services to provide integration and automation capabilities to the end user.
+All of them must be connected to third-party services to provide integration and automation capabilities to the end users.
-API is not enough for that nowadays, as it should always be wrapped into the native app following the requirements of each platform or application.
+API is not enough for that nowadays, as it should always be wrapped into the native app following the requirements of each platform.
 This is where Connery comes into play.

 Connery is a middle layer between API and the platforms.